 The invoice I received doesn't show my scholarship for some subjects.
 Why am I not receiving the scholarship?

 As per our Student Fees Policy, scholarships are applicable only to first-attempt subjects.
 If you have previously attempted a subject, the scholarship will not be applied to the repeated attempt.
-Please also note that academic scholarships have an expiry date.
+Please also note that all academic scholarships have an expiry date.
 You can refer to your original letter of offer (signed written agreement) for details of your scholarship and when it expires.
 Extending your course beyond the original scheduled finish date also does not mean your scholarship will be automatically extended.

 I have already paid my fees.
 Why am I still being locked out of the student portal (Blackboard)?

-Students need to be mindful of processing times required for banking transactions when paying tuition fees, and to make arrangements as necessary to ensure fees are received by the due date.
+Students must be mindful of processing times required for banking transactions when paying tuition fees and to make arrangements as necessary to ensure fees are received by the due date.
 BPAY payments can take up to 1-3 business days to reach the intended account, while payments through Flywire may require up to 7-10 business days to clear.
 If you have paid using the credit card payment option, this will usually appear on your account the same day.
 Your payment receipt will be issued the following day after payment has been received.